An Improved Upper Bound for Bootstrap Percolation in All Dimensions: Introduction

 \section{Introduction}

-Bootstrap percolation on the vertex set of a graph $G$ is a cellular automaton in which vertices have two possible states, ``infected'' and ``uninfected''.
-Let $r \in \N$ and let $G$ be a locally finite graph.
-In \emph{$r$-neighbor bootstrap percolation} on $V(G)$, infected vertices remain infected, and a vertex becomes infected if it has at least $r$ infected neighbors.
-Let $A$ denote the set of initially infected vertices.
-Here, as often, elements of $A$ are chosen independently with some probability $p$.
-Formally, letting $A_0 = A$, we have
+Bootstrap percolation on the vertex set of a graph is a cellular automaton in which vertices have two possible states, ``infected'' and ``uninfected''.
+Let $r \in \N$ and let $G$ be a graph.
+In \emph{$r$-neighbor bootstrap percolation}, a set~$A \subseteq V(G)$ is infected at time~$0$.
+At each subsequent time step, all infected vertices remain infected and all uninfected vertices with at least~$r$ infected neighbors become infected.
+In symbols, letting $A_0 = A$, we have